Toughbook: Toughbook CF-19

 A Toughbook CF-19 MK1 (approx. 2006) displaying Toughbook's Wikipedia page.

 The Toughbook CF-19, in its 8th mark/generation, is a fully rugged device that can be used as a laptop or swiveled into a tablet.
 It is tested to withstand a six-foot drop and IP65 certified fanless design providing water and dust resistance.
 The device also features a shock-mounted hard drive, full magnesium alloy case and available explosive atmosphere certification (Class 1 Div 2) for hazardous environments.

 Features of the Toughbook CF-19 convertible tablet include a 10.1" (pre-Mk5 models had a 10.4" screen) daylight readable screen with touchscreen designed to work with gloves, integrated wireless connectivity like GPS and 4G WWAN, and a range of integrated options like a fingerprint reader or smartcard reader.

 Like the other fully rugged Toughbooks, it is also available with a rubberized backlit keyboard, or a backlit chiclet keyboard.

 As of July 2017, after nearly eleven years, the CF-19 has been discontinued and succeeded by the CF-20 2-in-1 tablet.

 Toughbook CF-20

-The tough book CF-20 is a convertible tablet/ netbook device.
+The Toughbook CF-20 is a convertible tablet/netbook device.